Shopify/polaris/documentation/Accessibility testing.md

 - Features that are shown on hover/focus are persistent until hover/focus is removed or otherwise dismissed by the user. ([1.4.13 Content on Hover or Focus](https://www.w3.org/TR/WCAG21/#content-on-hover-or-focus))
 - Features that are shown on hover are not hidden if the mouse pointer is moved to the feature itself. ([1.4.13 Content on Hover or Focus](https://www.w3.org/TR/WCAG21/#content-on-hover-or-focus))
 - Features that automatically update or animate can be paused, stopped, or hidden by users. ([2.2.2 Pause, Stop, Hide](https://www.w3.org/TR/WCAG21/#pause-stop-hide))
-  - Looping, autoplaying videos have an accessible button to pause or stop the video.
+  - Looping or autoplaying videos have an accessible button to pause or stop the video.
   - The `prefers-reduced-motion` query is supported for features that use CSS for animations.
 - Activating a control doesn’t cause a [change of context](https://www.w3.org/TR/WCAG21/#dfn-change-of-context) unless users are warned beforehand. ([3.2.2 On Input](https://www.w3.org/TR/WCAG21/#on-input))
   - Links that open new windows are conveyed with an icon that has a text alternative.